Kong/docs.konghq.com/app/gateway/2.6.x/developer-portal/working-with-templates.md

 #### page.body

 Returns the body of the current page as a string.
-If the route's content file has a `.md` or `.markdown` extension, the body will be parsed from markdown to html.
+If the route's content file has a `.md` or `.markdown` extension, the body will be parsed from markdown to HTML.

 ##### Return Type